goliatone/go-crud/README.md

 - **Flexible Responses & Logging** – swap response handlers (JSON API, HAL, etc.) and wire custom loggers to trace query building.
 - **Router Adapters** – ships with Fiber adapter and can be extended for other router implementations.

-The repository also ships with a **web demo** (`examples/web`) that shows a combined API + HTML interface, complete with OpenAPI docs and front-end routes annotated with metadata.
+The repository also ships with a **web demo** (`examples/web`) that shows a combined API + HTML interface, complete with OpenAPI docs and frontend routes annotated with metadata.
 Run `go run ./examples/web` to explore the UI and generated documentation.

 ## Configuration